 Answer: My personal preference is to work face to face with couples.
-But at this time, it’s simply not possible.
-Fortunately, Emotionally Focused Couples Therapy works very well delivered online.
-The structure of the sessions are exactly the same and the interventions are the same.
+Fortunately, Gottman Institute and Emotionally Focused Couples Therapy still work very well when delivered online.
+The structure of the sessions is exactly the same and the interventions are the same.
 The only difference is we’re looking at each other on a computer or device screen.

 In my experience, if you are willing to put the work into your relationship, it doesn’t matter whether we’re working in my office or online.